microsoft/pai/docs/manual/cluster-user/quick-start.md

 <img src="./imgs/view-logs.png" width="90%" height="90%" />

-As shown in the following picture, we will only show last 16KB logs in the dialog.
+As shown in the following screenshot, we will only show last 16KB logs in the dialog.
 Click `View Full Log` for a full log.

 <img src="./imgs/view-stderr.png" width="90%" height="90%" />

 On the job detail page, you can also see metrics by clicking `Go to Job Metrics Page`.
-Then the CPU/GPU utilization and network will be shown in a new window:
+Then the data (including CPU / GPU utilization, network usage, etc.) will be displayed in a new window:

 <img src="./imgs/view-metrics.gif" width="90%" height="90%" />